 What lessons have you learned so far on your business journey?

-3 - Have more than one supplier.
-If there is any issue where your supplier cannot supply you even for a short period of time, you cannot close your business.
+3. Have more than one supplier.
+If there is an issue where your supplier cannot supply you even for a short period of time, you cannot close your business.
 Find suppliers that understand you and what you represent in your business.
 Your suppliers should be treated like you treat your friends as they are the backbone of your business as much as you are the forefront.

 How important for you has it been to have a mentor?

 My favourite quote: "No one has ever learned anything by listening to themselves speak.” - Richard Branson, The Virgin Way.

 It is absolutely paramount that you have a mentor.
 For me, I have learned that you need to have multiple mentors to improve different sets of skills.
 Your mentor does not have to be someone you have to pay for.
 It could be your parents, a friend or a relative.
 Having a mentor certainly helped me clarify many things in my business which enabled me to go from part time to full time running of the business.
 Your mentor needs to be someone who believes in you more than you believe in yourself.

 What are your top three tips for starting a business?